Linkchn/fse-cw/docs/testplan.md

 ## Team Management

 Report here, by the end of the assignment, how the team has managed the project, e.g.: used version control, organised meetings, divided work, used labels, milestones, issues, etc. etc.

 ### I. Team stategy

 - Overall, **Agile Software Development** using **Test Driven Development** based on the document and codes with **pair programming**.
 First analyse Class Description seperately.
 Second devide members in pairs and distribute works to pairs.
 Third build Tests Plan Table according to the Class Description analysis in pairs.
 Then adjust codes and plan throughout the whole process of development to achieve the requirements.
+Branches will be made once pair work has begun.

 - Since this BoCAPP is a small-sized business system, agile method allows us to focus on the software itself rather than on its design and documentation, which is exactly what we need.
 As is required and recommended, we use JUnit to do TDD process.
 Although the whole development process is not so heavy that every one can do their own small piece of job to finish the task, we consider pair programming could be a good method which fits us well.
 Most importantly, it will act as an informal review process because each line of code is looked at by at least one person.
 It largly reduces the risk of more errors with cheap program inspections.
 Secondly, it is recommended that we can do refactoring to improve the software structure.
 Different from normal development environment, pair programming provide a more friendly environment for refactoring to happen as others could benifit immediately from that.
 Thirdly, it obviously widens the mind of the way making tests and improves the ability of each other's programming skills.